harveypekar/3dgraphics/project/description.md

 Your job:
 * Every multiple of 10 chunks, add a portal to the chunk.
 Eg the chunks at (0,0), (10, 0), (0, 10), and (10, 10) all should have a portal, and the portal should sit mostly correctly on the terrain (the portal is on top of the terrain, and the center is not obscured by blocks),
+* Create a new unlit material for the obsidian blocks.
+Implement blinn-phong lighting.
+As a light source, only account for the directional light in the scene.
+You can use [_WorldSpaceLightPos0](https://docs.unity3d.com/Manual/SL-UnityShaderVariables.html) to get the direction.
+For the formulae, either refer to the slider, or if you want it explained a different way, [this chapter](https://developer.download.nvidia.com/CgTutorial/cg_tutorial_chapter05.html) made it click for me originally
-* Create a new lit material for the obsidian blocks.
-Use procedural generation to generate a heightmap, and use finite differencing to turn this into your normals.
+* Use procedural generation to generate a heightmap, and use finite differencing to turn this into your normals.
 The color can be anything you want.
 * Create geometry and material for the center of the portal.
 How you do this is completely free, just make sure the effect is interesting.
 Remember, you have a method to create a plane.
 You must use at least one custom shader.
 Spend at least an hour on this.

 Commit, and push.
 Don't forget to check that your